Irrelon/ForerunnerDB/readme.md

 Node.js) you will also find ForerunnerDB very useful.

-> An example hybrid application that runs on iOS, Android and Windows Mobile via Ionic (AngluarJS + Cordova with some nice extensions) is available in this repository under the ionicExampleClient folder.
+> An example hybrid application that runs on iOS, Android and Windows Mobile via Ionic (AngularJS + Cordova with some nice extensions) is available in this repository under the ionicExampleClient folder.
 [See here for more details](#ionic-example-app).